5 Content Marketing Tips from CMI’s Robert Rose

 A content marketing strategy is defined as a plan to build a committed audience through consistent content that educates and inspires.
 Sounds simple enough.

-But not all content marketing strategies are created equal.
+But not all content creative strategies are created equal.
 In fact, each one needs to be tailored to your unique business model.

 Robert’s 5 content marketing tips for startups and B2B businesses